veersingh9540/Data_Analytics_Portfolio/Blood-Bank-Database-MySQL-NoSQL/README.md

-# -Blood-Bank-Database-MySQL-NoSQL
+# Blood-Bank-Database-MySQL-NoSQL
-The entire project was carried out on a server connected to a MySQL workbench (for database access).
-Additionally, in order to do data visualization and examine the various scenarios of SQL queries, a connection between the database and the python language was made using the jupyter notebook.
-The NoSQL database (MongoDB) used for this project's implementation was also quite good at handling queries.
+##### The project was executed on a server linked to a MySQL Workbench, facilitating database access and management.
+Key components of the project included:

+#####  Database Connection: Established a seamless connection between MySQL and Python, leveraging the Jupyter Notebook environment for executing SQL queries and data manipulation.

+#####  Data Visualization and Analysis: Utilized Python's robust libraries for data visualization and analysis, enabling a comprehensive examination of various SQL query scenarios.

+##### NoSQL Database Utilization: Implemented MongoDB, a NoSQL database, renowned for its efficiency in handling complex queries, contributing significantly to the project's success.

+##### Integration of Technologies: The project showcased an effective integration of MySQL for structured data storage, MongoDB for unstructured data handling, and Python for data processing and visualization.

+##### Server-Based Execution: The entire workflow, from database management to data analysis, was conducted on a dedicated server, ensuring efficient processing and secure data handling.